How adaptive scaling can transform food systems in the Global South

 IWMI’s debut at G20 highlights the need to drive data-informed water policy

-As a first-time member of the G20 Advisory Committee, IWMI is driving a renewed focus on water security by championing data-driven solutions, ecosystem resilience and inclusion to shape global policy,
+As a member of the G20 Advisory Committee, IWMI is driving a renewed focus on water security, explains regional representative for Southern Africa Henry Roman.

 Recycling every drop